 Early in the morning you shall be transferred to the domestic airport for your trans-Himalayan flight to Leh; assistance on arrival and transfer to your hotel.
 The rest of the morning is free to get acclimatized and take in the mystical ambience of the place.
 Lie down in bed and rest so that your body can get accustomed to the altitude and thin oxygen in the air.
-Remember – Leh is at a height of 11,000 feet or 3505 meters!
-After a leisurely Lunch, your guide will accompany you to explore the ancient town of Leh.
+Remember – Leh is at a height of 11,000 feet or 3505 metres!
+After a leisurely lunch, your guide will accompany you to explore the ancient town of Leh.

 Day 2 – Thiksey-Shey-Hemis-Thiksey